Shani Trayodashi 2025 (18 Oct): Essential Pradosham Guide to Meaning, Fasting, and Puja

 Support Dharma Renaissance

-What is Shani Trayodashi 2025 and when is it observed?
+When is Shani Trayodashi 2025 observed?

-What practical tips can help observers of Shani Trayodashi?
+What is the significance of Shani Trayodashi?